jarthurgross/website/construction/index.md

 its extended Markdown syntax and ability to display math with [MathJax][mj].
 In order to accomplish this I use the pandoc plugin (originally created by [David Sanson][pi], but since he no longer actively maintains it I use the fork provided by [David Smith][pi2]).
-I am also currently using this [stylesheet][css] from github for syntax highlighting.
 The fix from [this][so] thread allows me to view my pages both locally and online, given that my homepage does not reside at the root of the domain that is serving it.
 For the Atom and <dfn title="Rich Site Summary">RSS</dfn> feeds I use templates put together by [Dave Coyle][dc].

 If there is anything on my site you are curious to see the source for, I have a public Git [repository][gh] with all my source files.